Mirroring at Savannah

 }

-The CGI configuration for nongun/download is:
+The CGI configuration for nongnu mirror is:

-# redirect to the CGI if it's a file URL
+# Redirect to the CGI if it's a file URL.

 rewrite ^/releases/(.*[^/])$ /releases-redirect/$1 last;

-# directory listing if it's a directory
+# Directory listing if it's a directory.

 location /releases {